magmide/magmide/README.md

 Software is an increasingly critical component of our society, underpinning almost everything we do.
 It's also extremely vulnerable and unreliable.
 Software vulnerabilities and errors have likely caused humanity trillions of dollars in damage, social harm, waste, and lost growth opportunity in the digital age (I think [Tony Hoare's estimate](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions) is way too conservative, especially if you include more than `null` errors).
 What would it look like if it was both possible and tractable for working software engineers to build and deploy software that was *provably correct*?

 I strongly believe a world with such a capability would not only see a significant improvement in *magnitude* of social good produced by software, but a significant improvement in *kind* of social good.
-In the same way that Rust gave engineers much more capability to safely compose arbitrary pieces of software therefore enabling them to confidently build much more ambitious systems, a language that gives them the ability to automatically check arbitrary conditions will make safe composition and ambitious design arbitrarily easier to do correctly.
+In the same way that Rust gave engineers much more capability to safely compose pieces of software therefore enabling them to confidently build much more ambitious systems, a language that gives them the ability to automatically check arbitrary conditions will make safe composition and ambitious design arbitrarily easier to do correctly.

 What kinds of ambitious software projects have been conceived but not pursued because getting them working would simply be too difficult?
 With machine checkable proofs in many more hands could we finally build *truly secure* operating systems, trustless networks, decentralized ledgers, or even electronic voting systems?
 How many people could be making previously unimagined contributions to computer science, mathematics, and even other logical fields such as economics and philosophy if only they had approachable tools to do so?
 Read [my blog post discussing my journey to this project and what I intend to build with it once its mature](https://blainehansen.me/post/my-path-to-magma/) if you're interested in a more personal view of these questions.